An article by

-Much more often, “SEPA payment” specifically means a “SEPA Credit Transfer” (SCT).
+Much more often, “SEPA payment” specifically means a “SEPA Credit Transfer” (SCT) with its own SEPA SCT formats.
 This is a bank transfer in the retail payments service.
 To understand the difference between an SCT and a TARGET2 transaction, one has to know the different services in the Eurosystem.

 SEPA vs TARGET2: the Eurosystem

 Euro payments between SEPA participants are processed via the Eurosystem.
 The national central banks make the market infrastructure available to the banks in their country.
-There are different services for large value payments (TARGET2), securities transactions (TARGET2-Securities) and real-time payments (TIPS).
+There are different services for large value payments (TARGET2), securities transactions (TARGET2-Securities) and SEPA instant payments (following article explains TIPS transaction flows).
 Beside of that the German Bundesbank (BBk) provides a service for retail payments (RPS; in German: elektronischer Massenzahlungsverkehr EMZ) .

 TARGET2 is therefore part of the Eurosystem’s market infrastructure.
 Typically, individual payments are processed here, which should reach the recipient on the same day.
 The costs for clearing are tiered depending on the volume.
 Pricing starts at 0.80 euros per transaction at this service.
 The RPS is the much cheaper option.
 The costs at the RPS are calculated per bulk file (up to 100,000 transactions per bulk) at 0.0025 euros.
 An SCT can therefore be carried out almost free of charge.
 Modern payment systems such as CBPay allow the efficient and transparent use of all of these services. and their flexible handling via smart payment routes.